StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Related Work

-\textbf{Stereo Conversion.} Mainstream methods typically follow a two-stage pipeline to generate stereoscopic views.
+Mainstream methods typically follow a two-stage pipeline to generate stereoscopic views.
 In the first stage, a disparity map is estimated and used to geometrically warp the left view image.
 The second stage employs an inpainting model to generate the right view.
-The accuracy of stereo conversion heavily depends on precise disparity estimation.
-StereoDiffusion \cite{stereodiffusion} employs MiDaS \cite{midas} to estimate depth and constructs a ``Stereo Pixel Shift" module to compute the corresponding disparity.
-Recent approaches, such as StereoCrafter \cite{stereocrafter} and Mono2Stereo \cite{mono2stereo}, leverage advanced MDE models \cite{dav2, depthcrafter} as backbones to train novel inpainting modules, achieving SOTA performance.
+The accuracy of stereo conversion heavily depends on precise disparity estimation \citep{stereodiffusion}.

+Recent leading approaches, such as StereoCrafter \citep{stereocrafter} and Mono2Stereo \citep{mono2stereo}, leverage advanced MDE models as backbones and integrate inpainting modules, achieving state-of-the-art (SOTA) performance.
 However, these MDE models are typically trained without explicit awareness of camera parameters.
-Consequently, during the transformation from estimated depth to disparity, the absence of prior knowledge regarding focal length and baseline distance introduces geometric ambiguity.
-This lack of calibration awareness can lead to spatial information distortion. \\
+During the transformation from estimated depth to disparity, the absence of prior knowledge regarding focal length and baseline distance introduces geometric ambiguity.
+This lack of calibration awareness can lead to spatial information distortion.